vishpat/lisp-rs/docs/src/lexer.md

 At this point, we have a vector of tokens for the entire Lisp program.
 Note that a vector in Rust is a stack, hence the tokens are stored in the vector in the reverse order as shown below with an example.

 ![List Recursion](images/token_stack.png)

+To cement your understanding of the Lexing process please go through the tests in **lexer.rs**